ksj7924/CLBCat/README.md

     Better suggestions, more clues (references) are welcome to continuously improve the catalog.

-    We again sincerely invite you to provide better suggestions and more clues (references) to continuously improve this directory.
+    We again sincerely invite you to provide better suggestions and more clues (references) to continuously improve this Catalog.

     Best,